visionik/vContext/vAgenda-extension-ACE.md

 - **Recommended**: Extension 10 (Version Control & Sync)

 Notes:
-- If Extension 10 is present, ACE patching can use `baseDocumentSequence` for optimistic concurrency.
+- If Extension 10 is present, ACE patching can use `baseDocumentSequence` (document `sequence`) for optimistic concurrency.

 ## Machine-verifiable schema (JSON)